Last modified: Aug 14, 2024

 How much can be regenerated?

-The following scenarios use math and physics to explain how significant the benefits of regenerative braking are.
+The following scenarios use math and physics to explain the significant benefits of regenerative braking.

-We explain the details behind the calculation in the physics chapter.
-Still, you should know that a moving object has kinetic energy that the EV can recover with regenerative braking.
-A car in an elevated position has potential energy that regenerative braking can recover.
+In the physics chapter, we explain the details behind the calculations.
+However, it’s essential to understand that a moving object has kinetic energy that an EV can recover through regenerative braking.
+Similarly, a car in an elevated position has potential energy that can also be recovered.

-The drivetrain is also not without loss, meaning the drivetrain loses some energy when converting energy from power on the battery to movement of the car or vice versa, from movement on the vehicle to power on the battery.
-On a typical EV, this efficiency is about 80-85%.
-In our calculations, we use 80%.
+The drivetrain is not without loss, meaning some energy is lost when converting energy from the battery to the car’s movement or vice versa.
+Typically, this efficiency is about 80-85% in an EV.
+For our calculations, we use 80%.

 Scenario 1: Pikes Peak